italia/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

     **Federation Check:** The Wallet Instance needs to check if the Wallet Provider is part of the Federation, obtaining its protocol specific Metadata.
 A non-normative example of a response from the endpoint **.well-known/openid-federation** with the **Entity Configuration** and the **Metadata** of the Wallet Provider is represented within the section `Wallet Provider metadata`_.

 **Steps 3-5:**: The Wallet Instance sends a request to the Wallet Provider Backend and receives a one-time ``challenge``.
 This "challenge" is a ``nonce``, which must be unpredictable to serve as the main defense against replay attacks.
 The backend must generate the ``nonce`` value in a manner that ensures it is single-use and valid only within a specific time frame.
-This endpoint in inspired by `OAuth 2.0 Nonce Endpoint`_.
+This endpoint is compliant with the specification `OAuth 2.0 Nonce Endpoint`_.

 .. code-block:: http